wilsonzlin/wilsonl.in-docs/src/OOML/Fundamentals/Classes.md

-Classes are very similar to classes in most other object-orientated languages:
+**Classes** are the templates for creating OOML objects.
+They are very similar to classes in most other object-orientated languages:

 - They have properties and methods
 - Classes can be extended, inheriting properties and methods from ancestor classes